dougg0k/ai-chat-project-exporter/README.md

 - Uses JSON responses rather than the DOM to retrieve content, to prevent content from not being included, when from different AI models or functionality, like canvas / documents are used.
 - Export to Markdown or HTML.
-- Selectable content option.
-- Clipboard option.
+- Clipboard and Selectable Content options.
+- Float button can be repositioned using drag-and-drop.
+Also shown / hidden.
 - A project (only) or a single chat that contain canvas or documents (if a project, from each chat within) are exported to a single zip file.
-- Float button can be repositioned using drag-and-drop.
 - It may use an additional tab when exporting entire projects.
 You will see status indicator on the popup or float button.

 ## Why I built the extension